Evert-R/findme-eat/README.md

 - Clicked ```Find me eat . . .```
     - Taken to the front page and all buttons in the header dissapeared

+- Clicked ```Question mark``` in the settings panel
+    - Taken to about section
+- Filled out the form
+- pushed the ```Send message button```
+    - Saw the pre loader
+    - Got a message that my message was send

+- Disabled my email settings in my emailJS account
+- Filled out the form
+- pushed the ```Send message button```
+    - Saw the pre loader
+    - Got a message that my message couldn't ne send

 ### Network used for review
 - Mentor sessions
 - Friends family and their mobile devices